How Europe is leading the world in the push to regulate AI

 “Other countries might want to adapt and copy” the EU rules, he said.

+“Europe’s new AI rules need to effectively address clearly defined risks, while leaving enough flexibility for developers to deliver useful AI applications to the benefit of all Europeans,” he said.

+Sam Altman, CEO of ChatGPT maker OpenAI, has voiced support for some guardrails on AI and signed on with other tech executives to a warning about the risks it poses to humankind.
+But he also has said it’s “a mistake to go put heavy regulation on the field right now.”

-Others are playing catch up.
+Others are playing catch up on AI rules.
 Britain, which left the EU in 2020, is jockeying for a position in AI leadership.
 Prime Minister Rishi Sunak plans to host a world summit on AI safety this fall.

 “I want to make the U.K. not just the intellectual home but the geographical home of global AI safety regulation,” Sunak said at a tech conference this week.